wushouhe/fabric-tools/build-hyperledgerFabric-for-SLES-linux-on-z.md

   - Peer
   - Membership and Security Services

-Once all of the major components are built, custom Docker images are created for the Golang programming language, Hyperledger Fabric Peer, and Hyperledger Fabric Membership and Security Services.
+Once all of the major components are in place on the bulid system, custom Docker images are created for the Golang programming language, Hyperledger Fabric Peer, and Hyperledger Fabric Membership and Security Services.
 This allows for a fully *dockerized* development or proof-of-concept Hyperledger Fabric environment.

 The procedures in this guide are tailored for SUSE Linux Enterprise Server (SLES) 12 SP1.
-Due to the ongoing development activity within the
-Hyperledger project, there is a chance that portions of this document may become obsolete or out of date.
+Due to the ongoing development activity within the Hyperledger project, there is a chance that portions of this document may become obsolete or out of date.